marcogelle/clothes/README.md

 # clothes
-Trying to learn Tensorflow by classifying images of clothes
+This project was to help me learn a machine learning library, in this case, Keras (tf.keras).
+I was able to classify images of clothing from the Fashion MNIST dataset.